NEWBA Coach of the Year 2015-16

-Cherise Galasso begins her 18th season in 2018-19 as Head Women's Basketball Coach, Associate Athletic Director and Senior Women’s Administrator at WPI.
-It is also her third year as president of the Worcester Area College Basketball Association (WACBA).
+Cherise Galasso begins her 20th season in 2019-20 as Head Women's Basketball Coach, Associate Athletic Director and Senior Women’s Administrator at WPI.
+It is also her fourth year as president of the Worcester Area College Basketball Association (WACBA).

 One of the best teachers in the Northeast, Galasso is known for developing talent, including the 2018 NEWMAC Co-Athlete and repeat Defensive Player of the Year.
 2018 grad Ama Biney won the prestigious NCAA Top 10 award and was a D3hoops.com All-Star.
 Coach Galasso’s players have earned All-Conference honors 24 times, featuring 12 first team selections, and she has produced eight 1,000 point scorers, most recently, Elle Fontaine ‘11 (1,195 points), Theresa Logan ’13 (1,010 points), Dani Davis ’15 (1,058) and Ama Biney '17 (1,298).
 Galasso’s recruits have excelled off the court as well.
 Boasting a 100% graduation rate, the WPI Women’s Basketball program has seen a team member earn CoSIDA Academic All-District I accolades three times, and five players earn Academic All-Conference honors in 2017, as well as three consecutive years from 2011 to 2013.
 Overall, the program has had players earn Academic All-Conference honors 46 times since Coach Galasso’s arrival in 2000.

 A strong believer in giving back to the Worcester community, Coach Galasso’s teams’ have been mentors in the Big Brother/Big Sister organization since 2006.
 Team members donate their time once a week at an elementary school on the edge of the WPI campus spending time with their “Littles”, helping with homework, playing games and acting as strong role models.
 The team also holds annual youth clinics at local elementary schools and participates annually in Relay for Life and the Worcester Cleanup service project, as well as hosts the Central MA Special Olympics Championship.